When families plan a trip to Kyushu, they often picture serene hot springs or bustling city shopping. But Oita has a wilder side.

 Practical Tips for Parents

-To ensure a smooth day out at African Safari, keep these tips in mind:
+To ensure a smooth day out at African Safari, keep these tips in mind.

 Combining the Trip

-African Safari is rarely a standalone destination; it is usually part of a wider exploration of Oita Prefecture.
-Most families pair this with a visit to the “Hells of Beppu” (steaming hot spring pools for viewing) or a stay in a traditional Ryokan.
+Most families pair it with the “Hells of Beppu” (steaming hot-spring pools for viewing) or a stay in a traditional ryokan.

-If you are planning a longer route through Kyushu, seeing the animals here contrasts beautifully with the cultural and historical stops elsewhere.
-For ideas on how to structure your week, our Kyushu Family Itineraries: The Complete Guide to Planning Your 3 to 7-Day Trip offers excellent templates for balancing adventure and relaxation.
+For ideas on structuring your week, our Kyushu Family Itineraries: The Complete Guide to Planning Your 3 to 7-Day Trip offers excellent templates for balancing adventure and relaxation.

 Final Thoughts

-African Safari in Oita offers a level of interaction that is hard to find in Western zoos.
 The Jungle Bus experience—feeling the breath of a lion and the wet nose of a camel—is something your children will talk about long after the trip ends.
-While it requires a bit of logistical planning regarding bus tickets and transport, the payoff is a high-energy, memorable adventure in the heart of Kyushu nature.